golang/website/content/static/doc/mod.md

 protocol](#goproxy-protocol).
 This allows developers to distribute modules without exposing source repositories.

 `repo-url` is the repository's URL.
-If the URL does not include a scheme, the `go` command will try each protocol supported by the version control system.
+If the URL does not include a scheme (either because the module path has a VCS qualifier or because the `<meta>` tag lacks a scheme), the `go` command will try each protocol supported by the version control system.
 For example, with Git, the `go` command will try `https://` then `git+ssh://`.
-Insecure protocols may only be used if the module path is matched by the `GOINSECURE` environment variable.
+Insecure protocols (like `http://` and `git://`) may only be used if the module path is matched by the `GOINSECURE` environment variable.

 As an example, consider `golang.org/x/mod` again.
 The `go` command sends a request to `https://golang.org/x/mod?go-get=1`.
 The server responds